Connect with a certified trainer for free

 When to see a doctor

 Usually, a diagnosis can be made by taking a medical history and conducting a physical examination.
-Your doctor will want to examine your back and look for signs of a contusion, such as swelling and tenderness in the lower back area.
-An x-ray and/or MRI may be ordered to rule out other causes of your symptoms.
+Your doctor will want to examine your back and look for signs of a lumbar bruise or contusion, such as swelling and tenderness in the lower back area.
+An X-ray and/or MRI may be ordered to rule out other causes of your symptoms.

 Non-operative treatment